thingSoC/TSOC_RS485_EM/TSOC_RS485_EM/docs/TheoryOfOperation.md

 ![Schematic Page D](https://github.com/thingSoC/TSOC_RS485_EM/blob/master/TSOC_RS485_EM/docs/images/sch_page_4.png "Schematic Page D")

+U1, an ST1480ACSOIC, is an RS-485 transceiver, capable of either 3.3V or 5V operation.
+Solder Jumper, SJ3 is used to disconnect the onboard ST1480ACSOIC RS-485 transceiver, and enables the use of an external driver for the main UART on D0 & D1.

 Limitations:

-1) The TSOC_RS485_EM expects a 5.0V Volt power supply input, and can use either 3.3V or 5V for VCC.
+1) The **TSOC_RS485_EM** can use either 3.3V or 5V for VCC.
+SO either a 3.3V or 5V FTDI USB-UART can be used.

-2) When using single cell Li-Po battery power, the 5V output power pin may be as low as 3.45 Volts, as there is no "boost" regulator circuitry included.
-If 5V power is needed for peripheral boards and sensors, it is suggested to use an external USB battery system instead of a single cell Li-Po battery.
+2) The **TSOC_RS485_EM** expects a 5.0V Volt external power supply input, do not exceed 5.0V power input (i.e. USB).